Cognitive Ink are your Human Centred Design Guides.

 Small-but-mighty, Christopher and Anna are the heart of Cognitive Ink.
 We assess, manage, and provide the core work on any project.
 When required, we scale via a hand-selected team.

-Christopher is an Ethnographer, User researcher, Service and Experience Designer.
-He focuses on people, their behaviour and context.
+Christopher is a Researcher, Experience and Service Designer.
+He focuses on people, their behaviour and context to create systems that work for people.
 He has a Masters in Psychology and a postgraduate Certificate in Human Factors.
-He initially learned his craft consulting with some of Australia’s first usability and experience design (UX) companies in the early 2000s.
+Prior to co-founding Cognitive Ink, he learned his craft with some of Australia’s first Usability and Experience Design (UX) companies in the early 2000s.

-Anna, is a Strategic Business Analyst and Service Designer.
-She specialises untangling business and technology.
+Anna, is a Business Analyst and Service Designer.
+She focuses on bringing business and technology together to create businesses that solve genuine problems for people, and to solve them well.
 She has a Bachelor of Arts, Bachelor of Laws (business law), Master of Laws (Honours) (technology law) and Certifications in Business Analysis and Financial Analysis.
-Anna formed her skills working as a business analyst and service designer for one of Australia’s most prestigious banks, also in the early 2000s.
+Prior to co-founding Cognitive Ink, Anna held lead roles as a Business Analyst and Service Designer for Babcock & Brown and Macquarie Bank in the 2000s.

 “You two are the king and queen of design research.
 It’s not just about your insights, it’s how you lift them up and bring them into the business.
 You never fail to astound me.”